maurya-subhashini1/Imogi-React-project-8/README.md

-# Imogi-React-project-8
+# Imogi-React
-Created with CodeSandbox
+Created with CodeSandboxe

+You should change the set of emojis in the emojiDictionary object.